WMCB-Tech/fake-xattr/README.md

 # fake-xattr
-Allows to fake xattr for programs rely on xattr, useful for fakechroot, proot or low-level non-privileged applications
+Allows to fake xattr for programs rely which is disallowed for any security reasons on some platforms, this library will be able to workaround on some applications which is disallowed by the policy